SchlenkR/applied_fsharp_challenge/artikel/03 - Composing stateless functions.md

 // evaluates to: "4.0 3.0 2.0 1.0"
 ```

-Note that is not a commor or idiomatic F# way, and I won't use it in the upcoming code samples.
+Note that is not an idiomatic F# way, and I won't use it in the upcoming code samples.

 </excurs>

-#### A note on "lowPass" and "fadeIn:
+#### A Note on "lowPass" and "fadeIn":

-Note that for now, we don't have a low pass filter, so we just use a placeholder function that works like a normal stateless processing function of type `float -> float`:
+Note that for now, we do not have a working low pass filter implementation, so we just use a placeholder function that works like a normal stateless processing function of type `float -> float`:

 ```fsharp
 let lowPass frq input : float = input // just a dummy - for now...